Paulmicha/common-web-tools/README.md

 1. Review the `.gitignore` file and adapt it to suit your needs.
 1. Override `cwt/extensions/.cwt_extensions_ignore` to enable and/or disable CWT extensions (i.e. copy/paste to `scripts/cwt/override/.cwt_extensions_ignore` and edit).
+1. Copy/paste `sample.cwt.yml` to `.cwt.yml` & edit for easier *instance (re)init* implementation
 1. [optional] Implement your own alterations and/or extensions (see the *Adapt / Alter / Extend CWT* section below).
-1. Launch *instance init* action (e.g. run `make` or `make init`).
-1. [optional] launch *host provision* action (e.g. run `make host-provision`) - this is not implemented in CWT, but this "entry point" exists to streamline host-level software installation in extensions.
-1. [optional] launch *instance start* action (e.g. run `make start`) - this is meant to run any service required to use or work on current project instance.
+1. Launch *instance setup* action (e.g. run `make setup`) - executes in this order the following actions :
-1. [optional] launch *app install* action (e.g. run `make app-install`) if your project application requires some initial setup tasks like creating a database, importing a DB dump, generating local settings, etc.
+    1. *instance init* - the first action to execute in any project instance in order to make CWT useful.
+It generates readonly global (env) vars, optional Git hooks implementations, convenience "make" shortcuts for all subjects & actions, and any (usually gitignored) dotfiles and/or local files specific to local instance
+    1. start services (if any are implemented) - i.e. *instance start*
+    1. *app install* (if any operations are implemented)

 These steps are mere indications.
 It may be useful to "wrap" some of these tasks in custom scripts (e.g. to preset some arguments, etc), usually in the `./scripts` folder - i.e. to encapsulate what doesn't vary between all project instances.